micromata/generator-baumeister/app/templates/_README.md

 vue-select                | A native Vue.js…     | =sagalbot       | 2017-03-12 |          |
 ```

 where the Name is your key for installation.
-In our use case you would the do:
+In our use case you would do:

     npm install --save select2

 which will: